Undine (novella): Success and influence

 During the nineteenth century the book was very popular and was, according to The Times in 1843, "a book which, of all others, if you ask for it at a foreign library, you are sure to find engaged".

 An unabridged English translation of the story by William Leonard Courtney and illustrated by Arthur Rackham was published in 1909.
 George MacDonald thought Undine "the most beautiful" of all fairy stories, while Lafcadio Hearn referred to Undine as a "fine German story" in his essay "The Value of the Supernatural in Fiction".
 The references to Undine in such works as Charlotte Mary Yonge's The Daisy Chain and Louisa Alcott's Little Women show that it was one of the best loved of all books for many 19th-century children.

 The first adaptation of Undine was E. T. A. Hoffmann's opera in 1816.
 It was a collaboration between Hoffmann, who composed the score, and Friedrich de la Motte Fouqué who adapted his own work into a libretto.
-The opera proved highly successful, and Carl Maria von Weber admired it in his review as the kind of composition which the German desires: "an art work complete in itself, in which partial contributions of the related and collaborating arts blend together, disappear, and, in disappearing, somehow form a new world".
+The opera proved highly successful, and Carl Maria von Weber praised it in his review as the kind of composition which the German desires: "an art work complete in itself, in which partial contributions of the related and collaborating arts blend together, disappear, and, in disappearing, somehow form a new world".

 In the 1830s, the novella was translated into Russian dactylic hexameter verse by the Romantic poet Vasily Zhukovsky.
 This verse translation became a classic in its own right and later provided the basis for the libretto to Tchaikovsky's operatic adaptation.
 The novella has since inspired numerous similar adaptions in various genres and traditions.

-Hans Christian Andersen was influenced by the portrayal of souls in Undine while writing The Little Mermaid.
+Hans Christian Andersen was influenced by the portrayal of souls in Undine while writing "The Little Mermaid".
 In one of his letters he stated, "I have not, like de la Motte Fouqué in Undine, allowed the mermaid's acquiring of an immortal soul to depend upon an alien creature, upon the love of a human being.
 I'm sure that's wrong!
 It would depend rather much on chance, wouldn't it?
 I won't accept that sort of thing in this world.
 I have permitted my mermaid to follow a more natural, more divine path."

-The breathing disorder known as central hypoventilation syndrome, when first identified in 1962, was nicknamed "Ondine's curse."
+The breathing disorder known as central hypoventilation syndrome, when first identified in 1962, was nicknamed "Ondine's curse".
 This was based on a scene in Jean Giraudoux's 1938 play adaptation, Ondine, in which the dying love interest describes his difficulty breathing.
 Medical literature frequently misunderstood the play and thus confused the symptoms of the disorder, leading to criticism of the name.